syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Word document.md

 Dim paragraph As WParagraph = TryCast(bodyItemEntity, WParagraph)

-'Check for particular style name and remove the paragraph from DOM
+'Checks for a particular style name and removes the paragraph from DOM

 If paragraph.StyleName = "MyStyle" Then